IIT Varanasi CSE Faculty

 Placements 5 Infrastructure 5 Faculty & Course Curriculum 5 Crowd & Campus Life 5 Value for Money 5

 Faculty: Teachers are highly qualified.
-Most of them did their Ph.Ds. from IITs or other reputed colleges in other countries.
-The first-year curriculum is a slight mixture of all subjects and makes students industry-ready by other means.
+Most of them did their Ph.D from IITs or other reputed colleges in other countries.
+The first year curriculum is a slight mixture of all subjects and makes students industry ready in other ways.
 Semester exams are not difficult.
+The batch size is approximately 150, of which 15 are branch changes.

 Was this review helpful YesNo